chef/chef-web-docs/chef_master/source/windows.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag resource_service_windows_actions

-This resource has the following actions:
+The windows_service resource has the following actions:

 ``:configure_startup``
    Configure a service based on the value of the ``startup_type`` property.